cnr-isti-vclab/vcglib/apps/trimeshinfo/readme.txt

 examination.
 This file summarize the mesh information.
 Such xml-schema is designed to be processed by the Protégé Ontology Editor and Knowledge Acquisition System.
+The current xml schema working with Protege version 3.0.
+Future releases of Protege could not work with this xml schema.
 For further details about Protégé see http://protege.stanford.edu .

 The HTML output creates in the directory where TriMeshInfo is launched a file